jackmg2/RedditApps/Ratio/TestPlan.md

 # Reddit Ratio Bot - Manual Test Plan

 ## Overview
 This test plan outlines the steps to manually verify all functionality of the Reddit Ratio Bot.
 The bot manages user post ratios to encourage specific types of contributions through enforced ratios between regular and monitored (special flaired) posts.
+The bot now supports both normal and inverted ratio modes.

 ## Test Environment Setup
 1. Install the app in a test subreddit